 8. Court Fees

 Getting divorced in Minnesota costs a certain amount of money, no matter if you hire a divorce attorney or not, due to charges from the court system.
-Unfortunately, Minnesota has some of the most expensive court fees in the US.
 On average, you can expect to pay around $400 to the court in filing fees when you divorce in Minnesota.
 However, the exact amount you’ll pay in court filing fees in Minnesota, will depend on the county and if you’re filing jointly.

 In addition to court filing fees and also depending on the county in Minnesota, the court may charge you an additional $8 to get a certified copy of your final divorce decree.
 Again, court fees are a divorce expense in Minnesota regardless of whether you hire a divorce attorney or not, because the money goes directly to the court to pay for their services.